What Are The Most Common Accidents At Work Claims?

 Falling From A Height

 Other types of common accidents at work include falls from height.
-RIDDOR recorded around 4,143 non-fatal injuries associated with falls from height.
+8% of non-fatal injuries reported via RIDDOR were associated with falls from height.
 The nature of how the accident occurred was not reported but an example of how an employers negligence could cause this type of accident might include:

-• Your employer may have failed to carry out regular risk assessments to maintain the safety of equipment at work.
-As a result, you may have experienced a fall from a defective ladder causing you to sustain a broken leg.
+• Your employer does not carry out regular risk assessments to maintain the safety of equipment at work.
+As a result, you fall from a defective ladder, causing you to sustain a broken leg.

 If you have experienced a similar incident to the examples listed above, please don’t hesitate to get in touch with our team.
-They could assess whether you’re eligible to claim compensation.
+They could discuss accidents at work, compensation examples and your ability to start a compensation claim.

 How Many People Suffer Non-Fatal Injuries At Work?

-According to self-reports made to the Labour Force Survey, 441,000 workers suffered a non-fatal accident during 2020/21.
-Furthermore, the reports showed that around 339,000 injuries required up to 7 days off work and an additional 102,000 required more than 7 days off work.
+According to self-reports made to the Labour Force Survey, 561,000 workers suffered a non-fatal accident during 2022/23.
+Furthermore, the reports showed that around 437,000 injuries required up to 7 days off work and an additional 124,000 required more than 7 days off work.
+This represents a rise of over 20% on the absences estimated in 2020/21.

 It’s important to note that these injuries could have been caused by accidents that occurred despite an employer taking all the correct steps to prevent their employees from experiencing harm.
 However, in order to pursue a valid claim, your employer must have acted negligently.